looqbox/looqbox-frontend-challenge/README.md

 `usePokemon` has the same `queryKey` used on the `usePokemonList`, so the detail page is fully built consuming the cache if it exists.
 The opposite might also happen: if you first visit Pikachu page, for example, and then navigate to the list, Pikachu information will be pulled from the cache.

+Navigation between pages is pretty fast since no new requests are made.
+Page refresh is also pretty fast since it pulls the data from cache if it exists.

 ## Search input